 A commercial lease governs the relationship between a landlord and tenant regarding the tenant’s right to occupy premises owned by the landlord.

-Commercial leasing disputes usually arise because of poorly drafted, ambiguous, or non-existent lease agreements, and/or the failure of the parties to properly understand their obligations under the lease.
-Landlords and tenants should obtain legal advice to ensure their negotiations are properly reflected in a formal lease agreement, and the provisions comply with any specific legislation such as retail leasing laws.
+Commercial leasing disputes usually arise because of poorly drafted, ambiguous, or non-existent lease agreements, or when the parties fail to fully understand their obligations.
+Therefore, landlords and tenants should obtain legal advice to ensure their negotiations are accurately reflected in a formal lease agreement.
+Additionally, the provisions must comply with any specific legislation such as retail leasing laws.

-Retail leases are commercial leases regulated by legislation which typically applies to premises within shopping centres or that are used wholly or predominantly for conducting a retail business.
-Retail leasing legislation aims to enhance consumer protection by stipulating specific terms that must be included in a lease and prohibiting certain provisions deemed unreasonable for a tenant.
-The legislation also imposes disclosure obligations upon a landlord, and it is important for the landlord to comply with these in the lease agreement and during negotiations.
+Retail leases are commercial leases regulated by legislation, typically applying to premises within shopping centres or predominantly used for conducting a retail business.
+The legislation enhances consumer protection by stipulating terms that must be included in a lease and prohibiting provisions deemed unreasonable for a tenant.
+It also imposes disclosure obligations on landlords, and therefore, it is crucial for landlords to comply with these requirements in the lease agreement and during negotiations.

 Subdivisions

-A subdivision involves the partition of land into smaller parcels that are then registered as separate titles which can be individually sold and transferred.
-Subdivisions may range from the division of a single lot into two, to the creation of numerous lots in a large residential or strata development.
+A subdivision involves partitioning land into smaller parcels that are then registered as separate titles and sold individually.
+Subdivisions may range from dividing a single lot into two, to creating numerous lots in a large residential or strata development.

 Land subdivision is governed by legislation, regulations, and planning instruments administered by local councils and other government bodies.
-The interplay of the various laws is complex, and it is important to understand the correct processes involved in developing property to achieve a project’s objectives and minimise costly mistakes.
+The interplay of these laws is complex.
+Therefore, it is essential to understand the correct processes to develop property successfully and minimise costly mistakes.

-Collaborating with an experienced property lawyer and other professionals to check off due diligence matters, liaise with authorities, and to prepare documents and explain titling and legal concepts is invaluable throughout this process.
+Collaborating with an experienced property lawyer and other professionals allows you to check due diligence matters, liaise with authorities, and prepare documents.
+Moreover, we explain titling and legal concepts throughout this process to help you make informed decisions.

 Buying or selling a business

-Negotiations for the sale or purchase of a business should be formalised in a written agreement, and each party independently advised.
-In many cases, we also recommend getting financial advice from your accountant.
-Your professional team can help structure the transaction to provide an optimum outcome and to protect your interests.
+Negotiations for the sale or purchase of a business should be formalised in a written agreement, with each party independently advised.
+Additionally, we often recommend seeking financial advice from your accountant.
+Your professional team can help structure the transaction for an optimum outcome and to protect your interests.
 Considerations when buying/selling a business include:

-- the breakdown of the purchase price, taking into account the apportionment of goodwill, stock, plant, equipment, and inventory
+- the breakdown of the purchase price, including apportionment of goodwill, stock, plant, equipment, and inventory

 - the treatment of Goods and Services Tax (GST) and other taxation implications arising from the transaction

-- reviewing contracts that form part of the business operations, for example, commercial leases and service agreements, and how they will be transferred to the new owner
+- reviewing contracts that form part of the business operations, such as commercial leases and service agreements, and transferring them to the new owner

-- provisions for the transfer of intellectual property such as business names, trademarks, domain names
+- provisions for the transfer of intellectual property including business names, trademarks, and domain names

 - arrangements for any existing employees – transfers, offers, redundancies, and calculation of leave and other entitlements

-- restraint of trade provisions, confidentiality concerns, training periods
+- restraint of trade provisions, confidentiality concerns, and training periods

 - representations and warranties